 (2) All market commitments of non-Resource Adequacy Capacity.

 The CAISO will provide a Market Notice of the availability of this report.
-The report will not include commitments of RMR Generation capacity, Resource Adequacy Capacity or designated ICPM Capacity.
+The report will not include commitments of RMR Generation capacity, Resource Adequacy Capacity or designated CPM Capacity.
 The report shall include the following information:

 (a) the name of the resource;